Max-Croucher/gb-emu/readme.md

  - Refactor objects on the address bus
  - Fix some dma edge cases
  - Implement MBC3 clock support
- - Implement the ability to save games and create/use save states
+ - Implement the ability to create/use save states

 ## Lofty Goals:
  - GBC support